Skip to main content

 Hyperliquid Issues

-Unknown perp asset error Perp symbols are just the base asset: "BTC", "ETH".
+Unknown perp asset error Perp coins are just the base asset: "BTC", "ETH".
 Do NOT use "BTC/USDC" for perps — that format is for spot only.
-Unknown spot pair error Spot symbols must include the quote: "BTC/USDC", "ETH/USDC".
+Unknown spot pair error Spot coins must include the quote: "BTC/USDC", "ETH/USDC".
 Do NOT use just "BTC" for spot.
 Rate limiting Hyperliquid rate-limits aggressively.
 Avoid calling balances() or positions() in loops.
 Call them once at the start of your run function and reuse the results. stop or take_profit order fails Stop and take-profit orders require a triggerPrice parameter.
 This is separate from the price parameter (which acts as a slippage limit).

 Polymarket Issues